-In this post, I’ll share an update on my niche site and what’s next for this venture.
+In this post, I'll share an update on my activities and what's next for this venture.

 Last month, I published a step-by-step plan to generate traffic by targeting low-competition keywords in my niche (acne scars).

-This month, I started the writing process with a few “ultimate guide” posts using my principles of content creation (make it relevant, simple, comprehensive, sharable, and worth sharing).
+This month, I started the writing process with a few "ultimate guide" posts using my principles of content creation (keep it relevant, simple, comprehensive, sharable, and worth sharing).

-However, I’ve realized that the more I learn about online marketing, the more I feel like this…
+However, I realize that the more I learn about online marketing, the more I feel like this...

-Luckily, I came across a site called AuthorityHacker.
-It’s written by two guys with real experience building online businesses.
+Luckily, I came across a website called AuthorityHacker by two guys with real experience building online businesses.